Solar energy coming to Osseo Area Schools in 2020

 During a Dec.
 3 work session, Osseo Area Schools Board members were introduced to a proposal to add solar panels and participate in a Solar Rewards program with iDEAL Energies and Xcel Energy.
 The board voted to approve the agreement at its regular meeting on Dec.
 17.

-The district will take ownership over the system, but no district financial investment is required.
-After 10 years, the agreement can be terminated and the district would have full control of the system and its energy production.
+The district will take ownership of the system, but no district financial investment is required.
+After 10 years, the agreement can be terminated, and the district would have full control of the system and its energy production.

 Solar panel installation is being considered at the following district buildings: Edinbrook Elementary, Fair Oaks Elementary, Garden City Elementary, North View Middle, Palmer Lake Elementary, Park Brook Elementary, Park Center Senior High, Zanewood Elementary, Osseo Area Learning Center, Zanewood Elementary, Osseo Area Learning Center, Birch Grove Elementary, Osseo Education Center, Brooklyn Middle and Crestview Elementary.

-Prior to voting on an agreement to work with iDEAL Energies, school board member Heather Douglas said, “I just would like to say that I am really excited to see that our district is taking initiative to reduce our impact on our resources in the community.”
+Before voting on an agreement to work with iDEAL Energies, School Boardmember Heather Douglas said, “I just would like to say that I am really excited to see that our district is taking initiative to reduce our impact on our resources in the community.”

 Meyer said the next steps of the project will include finalizing the contract by Dec.
 31, having engineering staff review each roof, coordinating construction and installation of solar panels, and once they are operational, working with the department of leadership, teaching and learning to consider curriculum utilization.
 Construction is projected to be completed by Dec.
 31, 2020, Meyer added.